ome/omero-documentation/omero/sysadmins/dropbox.rst

 Installing DropBox
 ------------------

-From OMERO 5.6.0 release, the library ``omero-dropbox`` supports Python 3 and is now available on PyPI_.
+From the OMERO 5.6.0 release, the library ``omero-dropbox`` supports Python 3 and is now available on PyPI_.
 We recommend you use a Python virtual environment to install it.

 To install ``omero-dropbox`` using venv: